 - Patient-Physician Relationship: Though Telemedicine services offers convenience through use of smart devices, yet many countries mandate the in person examination through physician-patient relationship.

-We continuously strive to create innovative end-to-end Bespoke Telemedicine platforms for various specialties like Orthopedic and Spinal care, Psychiatry and Behavioral Health, Fitness or Wellness to name a few.
-Telemedicine undoubtedly, is a simpler and easy to use technology for both Patients and Healthcare Providers.
+We at Prologic Technologies have designed and developed some innovative Bespoke Telemedicine Solutions for various specialties like Orthopedic and Spinal care, Psychiatry and Behavioral Health, Fitness and Wellness to name a few.